yaxsq/cs7-hci/lib/action_plan.md

 -   **Testing:** We will write unit and widget tests for our core components and business logic to ensure the app is robust and reliable.

 This refined plan provides a clear roadmap for developing the KraveMart app efficiently, leveraging `get_design_context` for precise component implementation.

+## 5. Accessibility Features

+To enhance the application's usability for all users, we will implement a set of accessibility features.
+This will involve creating a new screen at the beginning of the app to allow users to select their preferred accessibility settings.

+### Step 1: Accessibility Options Screen

+-   **Create a new screen:** This screen will be displayed when the app is first launched.
+It will be modeled after the `VoucherList` screen (`63:405`) for design consistency.
+-   **Options:** The screen will present the following options:
+    -   **Larger Font:** A toggle or button to increase the font size across the application.
+    -   **Light Mode with High Contrast:** A toggle or button to switch to a new high-contrast theme.
+    -   **Voice Assisted / Narrated Mode:** A toggle or button to enable voice assistance (initially, this will not change the UI).
+-   **"Continue" Button:** A button to apply the selected settings and proceed to the main application.

+### Step 2: State Management for Accessibility

+-   **Accessibility Provider:** Create a new `ChangeNotifier` provider (`AccessibilityProvider`) to manage the state of the accessibility options.
+This provider will store the user's choices (e.g., `isLargeFont`, `isHighContrast`, `isNarratorMode`).
+-   **Persistent Storage:** Use a package like `shared_preferences` to save the user's accessibility settings, so they don't have to set them every time they open the app.

+### Step 3: Implementing the Accessibility Features

+-   **Larger Font:**
+    -   Modify the `AppTheme` in `lib/src/core/theme/app_theme.dart` to define a separate `TextTheme` with larger font sizes.
+    -   Conditionally apply the larger font `TextTheme` based on the `isLargeFont` value from the `AccessibilityProvider`.
+-   **Light Mode with High Contrast:**
+    -   Define a new `ColorScheme` in `lib/src/core/theme/app_theme.dart` with high-contrast colors.
+    -   Create a new `ThemeData` object for the high-contrast theme.
+    -   Conditionally apply the high-contrast theme based on the `isHighContrast` value from the `AccessibilityProvider`.
+-   **Voice Assisted / Narrated Mode:**
+    -   For now, this option will only update the `isNarratorMode` value in the `AccessibilityProvider`.
+No UI changes will be implemented at this stage.

+### Step 4: App Entry Point Modification

+-   **Modify `main.dart`:** Update the app's entry point to show the new accessibility options screen first.
+After the user makes their selection and taps "Continue," the app will navigate to the main landing page.
+-   **Theme and Font Application:** The root `MaterialApp` widget will listen to the `AccessibilityProvider` to apply the selected theme and font size dynamically.